squteronsquter/vue-cards-with-svg-original-images/README.md

 Just a simple v-for and bind directives to display some nice and original svg images I drew to use for some of my development projects.

-You can use theses images for your development project.
+You can use theses images for your development projects.

-Please do not use them for commertial products without my written consent.
+Please do not use them for commercial projects or products without my written consent.

 **_Happy Coding_**